danaevenhaim/testing-app/README.md

-# weee the previous line
+# weedde the previous line